 MES is now undoubtedly the basis of digitalization and the foundation of modern manufacturing activity.
 In the environment that can be described as Industry 4.0, it is a key factor in determining a possible business success.
 The reality of Industry 4.0, which – like never before – is analysed and evaluated through the prism of KPIs and all other measurements, requires the adjustment of production processes to MES assumptions.

 MES – Manufacturing Execution System – in the context of production management provides solutions that are crucial from the company’s point of view: it streamlines business processes and enables full control of the manufacturing process.
 However, if we look at the implementation of MES in more detail, what are the benefits of implementing it?

 1. Better analysis of the manufacturing process

-MES system allows full access to data covering the manufacturing process in real time.
+MES-system allows full access to data covering the manufacturing process in Echtzeit.
 This translates into better information flow and more efficient generation of data.
 When MES provides comprehensive information about orders, current processes or the time required for each execution, the administrator has all the knowledge necessary to draw key conclusions.
-This is how MES system – after analysing OEE drops – directly indicates potential problems and bottlenecks in production.
+This is how MES-system – after analysing OEE drops – directly indicates potential problems and bottlenecks in production.
 This way the software for production supports implementation of improvements into the production process.